oyep/oyep/README.md

 # OYEP (Open Yeast Engineering Project)

-Oyep is a community collection of yeast engineering protocols.
+OYEP is a community collection of yeast engineering protocols.
 Learn how to engineer yeast.
 Make beer, bread, clothes, sensors, etc with what you engineer.
 Share it with the community.

 ## Repositories and Protocols